 Being able to start a website on honey wins hands-down against having to talk face-to-face and one-on-one and rave about the golden liquid at the wrong time and at the wrong place!
 I mean, who expects others to be thinking about honey or what sweetener to use all the time right?
 And having an existence in a country where there is hardly any bee around, where beekeeping is illegal (or I should say it's a totally remote and unimaginable occupation or hobby) makes talking to people about bees and honey even harder.
 Here, the hum of a bee colony can generate much genuine hysteria and panic attack, fear-mongering reports that miscast bees as being aggressive and dangerous are not helpful in allaying the public's disabling fear of these pollinators, and a swarm or beehive once sighted is immediately removed and destroyed by the pest control specialists.
 (Yes, seriously, I mean people from the PEST control company) I'm not sure if the kids in our schools actually learn beyond the fact that honeybees are insects and insects are typically marked by a head, six legs, and a thorax, and sometimes I wonder if they ever suspect that honey is not manufactured in the factory.

 As they always say, "the first steps are the hardest."
-When I first started out five years ago, it was a dread exchanging links with other sites.
+During the initial years of my start-up, it was a dread exchanging links with other sites.
 Many requests went unanswered.
 They said my site was too new and had too little traffic, so exchanging links would not be

 While I have met very